 - 1 TB extra virgin olive oil

-Using a saute pan or pot with a steamer basket, steam green beans for 8-10 minutes, depending on how crisp you like them.*
+- Using a saute pan or pot with a steamer basket, steam green beans for 8-10 minutes, depending on how crisp you like them.*

-Flip tofu and cook for another 3-5 minutes until crispy.
+- Flip tofu and cook for another 3-5 minutes until crispy.

-Add sauce to the tofu and stir continuously until it is thickened.
+- Add sauce to the tofu and stir continuously until it is thickened.

-Turn off heat, add cooked green beans, and stir until incorporated.
+- Turn off heat, add cooked green beans, and stir until incorporated.

-Serve with some brown rice and enjoy!
+- Serve and enjoy!

 - Feel free to blanch green beans in boiling water if you do not have a steamer.